microscope-cockpit/cockpit/doc/troubleshoot.rst

     server                       127.0.0.1  up        closed
     stage                        localhost  up        open

-    skipped server:  in ingore list
+    skipped server:  in ignore list
     skipped 40x:  no host or uri
     skipped zPiezo:  no host or uri